algorandfoundation/docs/docs/get-started/dapps/reach.md

 The next section introduces `.pay()` and `.publish()` functionality, allowing participants to pay the contract and each other.
 They also enable the contract to pay out any remaining funds before exiting.
 Pay or Publish are often needed when the entire dApp is waiting for a single participant to act.
 If a participant is sharing information, then you need `publish()`.
 When paying a previously known amount, use `pay()`.
 This kind of transfer always explicitly names the acting participant.

 Publish writes information to the blockchain.
-In this case, it is writing the nft ID, reserve price, and length of the Auction in blocks.
+In this case, it is writing the nft ID, reserve price, and length in blocks.

 ```
 Creator.publish(nftId, reservePrice, lenInBlocks);
 ```

-Here, the creator uses pay for a specified NFT (quantity of 1), pay is used to pay to the dApp so it can be later transferred (IE the dApp is waiting for a  participant to act).
-In other words, the creator is paying amt (of 1 in this case) for the NFT to the contract so it can be later transferred from the contract to a new owner:
+Here, the creator uses pay to transfer a specific NFT(quantity of 1) to the ownership of the dApps smart contract.
+Later, the contract will transfer this NFT to a winning bidder of the auction.

 ```
 Creator.pay([[amt, nftId]]);
 ```

 The code below the creator publishes information and pays 1 NFT while the dApp is waiting for a participant to act.
 The `lastConsensusTime()` primitive returns the network time of the last publication of the dApp.
 This may not be available if there was no such previous publication, such as at the beginning of an application before the first publication.
-The `Bidder.interact.seeParams` interacts with the frontend to display the  NFTId, reservePrice and the end time to bid.
+The `Bidder.interact.seeParams` method interacts with the frontend to display the NFTId, reservePrice and the end time to bid.
 Using interact communicates with the frontend to use these parameters from the UI.